kacf/duck/README.md

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-# Disclaimer
-DuckMind integrates external APIs and live search features.
-Please adhere to the terms of service for any third-party API you use.
-The project creator is not responsible for any misuse or unexpected behavior arising from these integrations.

 Enjoy building your AI-powered applications with DuckMind!